Tadashi Maeda (admiral)

 Rear Admiral Tadashi Maeda (前田 精, Maeda Tadashi) was a high-ranking Imperial Japanese Navy officer during the Pacific War.
-Maeda played an important role in Indonesian independence; he met Sukarno and Mohammad Hatta at his house in Jakarta on 16 August 1945 and his house was used for drafting the Proclamation of Indonesian Independence.
-After leaving military service, Maeda worked in the oil industry.
+He was a key supporter of the Indonesian independence movement, especially in the last months of the Japanese occupation of Indonesia between late 1944 and August 1945.

+Prior to the war, Maeda was assigned to adjutant, liaison, and intelligence roles in the navy, with his task including establishing a Japanese network in the Dutch East Indies.
+Stationed in Batavia after the invasion, he sponsored an Indonesian nationalist school and built up relations with Indonesian nationalists.
+Maeda played a key role in the proclamation of Indonesian independence, with many key events in its leadup taking place in his house and with his involvement.
+He left the navy after the war, and engaged in Japanese oil ventures in Indonesia.
+The Government of Indonesia has publicly acknowledged his role in securing the country's independence.

 Early life and career

 Maeda was born in the town of Kajiki, Kagoshima on 3 March 1898.
 His father was a school principal there, and he was part of a former samurai family.
 He joined a Marine College at the age of 18, specializing in navigation, and he was a first lieutenant by 1930 when he joined the Naval Staff.

 Military career

 Pre-World War II

 After joining the Naval Staff, he worked at the European Affairs section for one and a half years before moving to the Naval Station at Ōminato, where he was stationed between 1932 and 1934.
 During this time period, his wife died, and Maeda did not remarry.
 In early 1937, Maeda became the adjutant to Rear Admiral Sonosuke Kobayashi during his visit to England to represent Japan in the Coronation of King George VI and Queen Elizabeth.
 They traveled aboard the cruiser Ashigara.
 Afterwards, he served as aide-de-camp to admirals Zengo Yoshida and Kiyoshi Hasegawa.

 Maeda became the Japanese naval attaché to the Netherlands in 1940.
 Following the German invasion of Denmark and Norway, he warned the Dutch that an invasion of their country was certain and they began to prepare accordingly.
 In October that year, he went to Batavia in a diplomatic mission attempting to secure trade between the Dutch East Indies and Japan – particularly in oil.
 In addition to trade negotiations, he was also tasked with espionage and establishing a fifth column, supported by civilians such as Shigetada Nishijima.
 Maeda returned to Japan in mid-1941, when he was made deputy of the European Affairs section under his elder brother Minoru Maeda.